1nn0vatrix/factorial/README.md

 # factorial
-Fixing the factorial from Pisan343 Repository
+Calculate factorial and test it using CATCH